Guest and Visitation Policy

 The Guest and Visitation Policy allows for residents and visitors to interact in the Seton Hall residential community, while proving parameters to help promote a safe living environment that is conducive to student learning.
 The Guest and Visitation Policy applies to all Seton Hall University residents and their guests.

-Guest: Any person who is not a resident of their host’s residence hall who is registered to a specific host.
+Guest: Any person who is not a resident of their host’s residence hall, including resident students from other buildings, commuting students, and non-SHU visitors.

 One-week period: Time between Sunday 12:01 a.m. to Saturday 11:59 p.m.